Time to Move to a New EAC

 Among the Exchange announcements made at the virtual Ignite 2020 conference was the assertion that the new Exchange admin center (EAC) is ready for prime time.
 Microsoft said: “We’ve recently reached parity with the legacy admin interface and are now adding new features such as personalized dashboards, cross tenant migration and providing actionable insights.
 We have also invested in a better mobile experience for admins on the go.”

-I don’t buy the statement around parity in functionality because the new EAC links back to the old EAC for some functions, like management user role assignment policies.
+I don’t buy the statement about parity in functionality because the new EAC links back to the old EAC for some functions, like management user role assignment policies.
 Understanding that these are marketing words and that the developers will close the gaps over time, let’s consider what the new EAC brings.

 Anyone taking the invitation to opt-in from the old EAC or by going direct to the new EAC might be underwhelmed at first look.
 The home screen is under inspiring and the new console (Figure 1) is just another bland Microsoft 365 portal, even if it’s regained some functionality (like Mail Flow from the Security and Compliance Center), some new tricks (like administrator recovery of deleted items), and is the go-forward target for investment in new functionality.